mdabir1203/42WOB_Trolls_N_Fun/README.md

-A Fun experiment with the nms tool created by @bartobri.
+A Fun experiment with the nms tool created by `https://github.com/sponsors/bartobri`.
 For description it is a command line tool that recreats the hacking effects in movie scene.

 1. Do a Git Clone
 2.  ```cd```  to the folder